 #12 Use different types of content

 If you want your customer onboarding process to be a total success, then you need to diversify the kind of content that you post for your customers.
-You need to think in terms of limits, strategy and what will work best.
-While having a video tutorial is fine, there are a few customers who would instead like to have textual help so that they can get it done instead of watching an entire video.
+You need to think about limits, strategy, and what will work best.
+While having a video tutorial is fine, there are a few customers who would like to have textual help so that they can get it done instead of watching an entire video.
 Even audio content is not far as there are a lot of people who are auditory.

 #13 Keep collecting feedback